Get AI SEO for FREE.

 Testing code with Google Rich Results Testing tool

-Here is how the results would look like.
+Here is what the results would look like.

 Schema Testing tool results

-Using the Code Validation feature, you can quickly identify if the Schema you’re adding to your website or page is valid, saving you a bunch of time and headaches in the future.
+Using the Code Validation feature, you can quickly identify if the Schema you’re adding to your website or page is valid, saving you time and headaches in the future.

 5 Display Conditions